Psychrometric Chart

 Based on a barometric pressure of kPa at sea level

-Click anywhere on the chart to plot a state point.
+Click anywhere on the chart to plot state points.
 Hover for instantaneous properties.
+Use the table below to connect two points and see the process Δ.

 Add a state point manually